Warp printing

 Warp printing is a fabric production method which combines textile printing and weaving to create a distinctively patterned fabric, usually in silk.
 The warp threads of the fabric are printed before weaving to create a softly blurred, vague pastel-coloured pattern.
 It was particularly fashionable in the eighteenth century for summer wear.

 The silk and taffeta fabrics produced by this technique have a variety of names, including chiné, Pompadour taffeta (after Madame de Pompadour) and chiné à la branche.
-Chiné velvet was also possible, although the technique was very difficult and expensive and only made in a few places in France in the eighteenth century.
+Chiné velvet was also possible, although the technique was very difficult and expensive and it was only made in a few places in France in the eighteenth century.